-Women have always been prominent at Royal London
+Women at Royal London have always been prominent.

 During World War II, our mutual society remained in business thanks to a diligent and energetic group of young women who filled the gaps left by our men in service.